 If you have got a student loan to repay and you are employed, you normally repay the loan through your wages under PAYE.
 This normally happens automatically the April following your graduation, provided you have started working and are earning more than the repayment threshold.

 HMRC provide your employer with the information they need to deduct the right amount from your wages.
-In order to calculate the correct repayment it is important that you note on the starter checklist whether you have a Plan 1 or Plan 2 loan, if you do not know what loan you have the Student Loans Company has a useful tool to help you.
+In order to calculate the correct repayment it is important that you note on the starter checklist what kind of loan you have (for example, a Plan 1 or Plan 2 or a postgraduate loan).
+If you do not know what loan you have the Student Loans Company has a useful tool to help you.